qiku1337/LPG-meter/README.md

-# LPG-meter designed in Fusion360, based on atmega328 (arduino nano) & stepper driver A4988
+# LPG/Fuel-meter designed in Fusion360, based on atmega328 (arduino nano) & stepper driver A4988
 https://youtu.be/uQozzcD7b_4